adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 In Silicon Milkroundabout[\[5\]](#footnotes-20140210) I had a chat with a colleague working at StackExchange (Disclaimer: I do not work for SE, but I call all engineers my colleagues).
 He said they hire less than ten out of hundred applicants.
-I couldn't believe it, however the process is fined tuned to take only the best: a short call to acquaint with a candidate, a longer technical call, if there are doubts - another one, finaly you're invited on-site for even more technical interviews, sometimes lasting throughout a day.
+I couldn't believe it at first, but the process is fine tuned to filter out only the best: a short call to acquaint with a candidate, a longer technical call, if there are doubts - another one, finaly you're invited on-site for even more technical interviews, sometimes lasting throughout a day.

 On the other hand - universities are educating knowledge synthesizers and (ideally) - inovators.
 Before applying to university, a person must understand that there is not enough demand for that many people with higher education.
-(There is this absurd belief in my country, arguably a soviet relict embedded in parents generation and they are pushing it further, that if you do not have diploma - you are worthless and won't get a job.)
+(There is this absurd belief in my country, arguably a soviet relict embedded in my parents generation and they are pushing it further, that if you do not have diploma - you are worthless and won't get a job.)
 For instance, some of my friends do not have a formal higher education in anything, but they are developing amazing things.
 I also had a chance to do an interview with